spatialcarpentry/basics-pres/slides/overview.md

 ## Overview

 ----

-  - cleaning is cool
+  - What is spatial?
-  - what's in a name
-  - keeping it simple
-  - don't repeat yourself
+  - Spatial Data
+  - Mapping the world
-  - formatting
+  - Projections